Philosophy & Ethics

 About the course

-Philosophy and Ethics explores the big questions of life and morality: on what basis do we judge things good or evil?
-It challenges you to examine your assumptions, opinions and worldview.
-Do we need to believe in God for life to have meaning – or have the arguments for the existence of God broken down?
+The Philosophy and Ethics course at Hope explores life’s biggest questions and the nature of morality: on what basis do we judge things as good or evil?
+It challenges you to examine your assumptions, opinions, and worldview.
+Key questions include: Do we need to believe in God for life to have meaning?
 What does it mean to be human?
-Do we have free will, or is our life completely determined?
+Do we have free will, or is life determined?

 Course structure